Alnus serrulatoides, a

 indentations.
 Flowers are monoecious and bloom before the leaves

-develop; male inflorescences with petioles are 6-8cm in length, 2 or
+develop; male inflorescences with petioles are 6-8cm long, 2 or 3

-3 each of which hang down from the branch tips, and females set
+each hanging down from the branch tips, and females set themselves